 I have traveled throughout the world and my feet have walked through many of the great cathedrals, churches, museums and government buildings that hold the creative treasures of famous artists.
 I know little of great art other than to recognize that some work is more beautifully crafted than others.
 I'm not sure I could name more than a handful of those artists.
 I have, however, taken the time to learn a little about the one great artist each parishioner of Saint John Fisher should know and appreciate.
 His name is Deane G. Keller.

-Mr. Keller was born in August 1, 1940 in New Haven, Connecticut.
+Mr. Keller was born on August 1, 1940 in New Haven, Connecticut.
 Well educated in the arts, he eventually became a Professor of Drawing and Anatomy at the Lyme Academy College of Fine Arts in Old Lyme.
 Passing way on January 4, 2005, he left a legacy, not only in the art world but directly to our Saint John Fisher parish.
 To quote his obituary:

 An accomplished artist and sculptor, his works are housed in several permanent collections including the Wadsworth Atheneum Museum of Art in Hartford, Brandywine River Museum in Chadds Ford, Pennsylvania, Slater Memorial Museum in Norwich, Connecticut, Woodstock School of Art, Thomas Merton Studies Center at Bellarmine University, Louisville, Kentucky, Yale University, St. Raphael's Hospital (where his statue of Mother Elizabeth Seton graces the entrance hall), and Asylum Hill Congregational Church in Hartford.
 His works have also been exhibited throughout New England, the Midwest and in Italy.